msztolcman/ff/README.md

 And as Python module, must and with `.py` extension :)

 Plugin must validate input data (`argument`), and raise `PluginError` exception with approbiate message on any error.
 Plugin shouldn't raise any other exceptions.
 There is one caveat with this: `PluginError` exception is declared *inside* `ff`!
-When given plugin is imported, it is _monkeypatched_ and `PluginError` exception is injected into.
+When given plugin is imported, it is _monkeypatched_ and `PluginError` exception is injected into it.

-This is made by one of goals I have: try to have whole `ff` program in single file.
-It's important to me that I can move it easy between servers.

 There is an example plugin, which allow us to search for files in specified size.
 Is in [project repository](https://github.com/mysz/ff/tree/master/ff_plugins) in directory plugins.
 You can use it as a base for your own plugins :)